 CTE is overseen by Career and College Readiness in the Office of Superintendent of Public Instruction.
 CTE works in partnership with Secondary Education and Navigation 101, which aims to help students make clear, careful, and creative plans for life beyond high school.

-Become a CTE Business Supporter or a CTE Teacher
+Become a CTE Business Supporter or Teacher

 Are you a business owner who would like to get more involved with the workforce of tomorrow?
 Consider speaking to students in their schools, organizing field trips to your worksites, and establishing apprenticeship and internship opportunities.
 If you’re interested in learning more, contact your local school district’s Career and Technical Education Director or main administrative office.